prikhi/hledger-stockquotes/README.md

 stack run -- --help
 ```

-Use the `-a` flag to pass in your API key and pass your journal file & output
+Use the `-a` flag to pass in your API key and pass your journal file as
-file as positional arguments:
+positional arguments:

 ```
-stack run -- -a API_KEY accounting.journal prices.journal
+stack run -- -a API_KEY accounting.journal
 ```

+The output file will default to `prices.journal`.
+You can customize this with
-Note that the contents of the output file will be overwritten if the file
+the `-o` flag.
+Note that the contents of the output file will be overwritten if
-already exists.
+the file already exists.

 By default, the application will limit itself to 5 API requests a minute, as
 specified by the AlphaVantage documentation.
 You can override this by using the